TonyLB/maketheworld/lambda/controlChannel/fetchEphemera/README.md

 ### Output

-**fetchEphemera** posts messages to all open WebSocket connections, with format as follows
+**fetchEphemera** returns a message suitable for posting to WebSocket, with format as follows

 ```ts
     output = {